MMosley502/LEGUP/User-Setup-Guide.md

+# Setting up the Software
+Setting up the software is quite easy.

+1. Download the `Legup.jar` file from LMS.
+2. Double click on the file to run it.

+And that's it!
+But if you're still reading this, that means you probably ran into some problems...

+If you're using a Windows computer, refer to the troubleshooting guide here.
+If you're using Mac, refer to the troubleshooting guide here.
-This setup guide assumes that you have already downloaded the `Legup.jar` file.
+Note: both setup guides assume that you have already downloaded the `Legup.jar` file.

+# Troubleshooting on Windows
+While the screenshots provided were taken on a laptop running Windows 10, these instructions should still work on Windows 7 and Windows 8 machines.

 ### Legup jar file defaults to Internet Explorer (or another application)
 1. Right click the `Legup.jar` file.
 A menu should pop up, and you should see an option that reads `Open with...`.
 (See image below for clarification.)